Website not working for your business? Tired of broken links and inefficiencies? Did you get some important customer feedback?

 I can’t tell you that making a plan for website changes is super sexy.
 But I can tell you that it is worth it.I can't tell you that making a plan for website changes is super sexy.
 But I can tell you that it is worth it.
 Saving time and money are so sexy it hurts. #money #website #business Click To Tweet

-So, if you are planning on changing things up soon here are some things you need to do first.
+So, if you are doing a website update project plan on changing things up soon here are some things you need to do first.

 Brainstorm Your Business Needs (and What That Means for Your Website)